LuxAce/documentconversion/README.md

-#Word document conversion
+# Word document conversion
 Convert legacy MS Word documents to XML and from XML to PDF

-#TODO
+# TODO
 - Store the content in a DB
-- Build a content editable using rich text editor (Draft/Quill???)
+- Build a content editable using a rich text editor framework (Draft/Quill/ProseMirror???)